ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/content-as-data/collections.md

 # Collections

-Collections are a feature in Greenwood by which you can use [frontmatter](/docs/resources/markdown#frontmatter) to group pages that can the be referenced through JavaScript or [`activeFrontmatter`](/docs/configuration/#active-frontmatter).
+Collections are a feature in Greenwood by which you can use [frontmatter](/docs/resources/markdown/#frontmatter) to group pages that can the be referenced through [JavaScript](/docs/content-as-data/data-client/) or [active frontmatter](/docs/content-as-data/active-frontmatter/).

 This can be a useful way to group pages for things like navigation menus based on the content in your pages directory.